-- Possess a foundational understanding of Metaphysics, Epistemology, Logic, Ethics, and Value Theory. - Inquire into the basic nature of concepts such as truth, justice, rightness, knowledge, beauty, and reality. - Critically investigate how these concepts aid in both the formation of beliefs and decision making for an individual and society.
+- foundational understanding Possess Metaphysics, Epistemology, Logic, Ethics, and Value Theory. - Inquire into the basic nature of concepts such as truth, justice, rightness, knowledge, beauty, and reality. - Critically investigate how these concepts aid in both the formation of beliefs and decision making for an individual and society.